openssl/openssl/doc/designs/quic-design/quic-requirements.md

 An OTC document provided the following analysis.

-There are differents types of application that we need to cater for:
+There are different types of application that we need to cater for:

 * Simple clients that just do basic SSL_read/SSL_write or BIO_read/BIO_write interactions.
 We want to be able to enable them to transfer to using single